pmac/pmac.io/content/coins.md

            alt="Challenge coin.
 Mozilla dino in center." >}}

 I wanted to make these mainly because I wanted one.
-My wife is a commissioned officer in the [Public Health Service Commissioned Corps][phs] of the United States, and they have a long tradition of making and using [challenge coins][coins] for esprit de corps and honoring those who've done great work for the corps or the team.
-I've been at Mozilla for long enough now that I really wanted to do something to show my appreciation for so many amazing people with whom I've had the honor to work, and to just bring a (hopefully) cool new Mozillian thing into the world.
+My wife is a commissioned officer in the United States [Public Health Service Commissioned Corps][phs], and they have a long tradition of making and using [challenge coins][coins] for honoring those who've made great contributions to the corps, the team, and the health of the country.
+I've been at Mozilla for long enough now that I wanted to do something to show my appreciation for so many amazing people with whom I've had the honor to work, and just to bring a (hopefully) cool new Mozillian thing into the world.

 {{< figure src="/static/post/firefox-coin.png"
            height="250"